 Taxable wages and payments

-Taxable wages are any payment provided to an employee in return for services provided to an employer.
+Taxable wages means any payment provided to an employee in return for services provided to an employer.
 The meaning of wages for ACT payroll tax purposes includes the following:

 - remuneration, wage, salary, commission, bonus, allowance or other benefit;